Bracebridge Heath: Demographics

+Landmarks

-A local landmark is the finely worked stone water pumping station and reservoir located on Grantham Road, known locally as 'The Water Tower', as opposed to the white 'Hospital water tower', a header tank for the hospital laundry boilers was another prominent landmark, but this was demolished in 2014.
+A local landmark is the finely worked stone water pumping station and reservoir located on Grantham Road, known locally as 'the water tower', as opposed to the white 'hospital water tower', a header tank for the hospital laundry boilers was another prominent landmark, but this was demolished in 2014.
 This 'new' (1912) subterranean reservoir, of which only the 'pumping machinery tower' can be seen, was an overflow for the main reservoir in Westgate Water Tower, and replaced an 'old' open reservoir on Bracebridge Heath on London Road, built in 1871 and closed in 1925.
-It had been left water-filled from 1912 as an emergency supply in case of fire at the Asylum until the new 'Hospital' water tower was erected and connected to the mains in 1925, from whence it lay empty, and decaying until 1972 when it was filled in and built on, today it is known as Stanley Crescent.
+It had been left water-filled from 1912 as an emergency supply in case of fire at the asylum until the new hospital water tower was erected and connected to the mains in 1925, from whence it lay empty, and decaying until 1972 when it was filled in and built on, today it is known as Stanley Crescent.

-Buildings

 Other than the old mental hospital chapel (now private accommodation), there is St John's Church (Church of England) on Grantham Road and the Methodist Church, on almost the opposite side of the road.
 There is also a Deeper Life Bible Church.
 St John's primary school, (now an Academy School) formerly Bracebridge Heath County Primary School,(1880) is situated on the same road along with a small row of shops, and opposite, a new shopping centre.

-Just off Sleaford Road (A15) in the direction of Lincoln is the village hall almost behind 'The Bull' Public House (formerly the 'John Bull' public house).
+Just off Sleaford Road (A15) in the direction of Lincoln is the village hall almost behind The Bull pub.
 Earlier the church hall, situated behind St John's Church, served in that capacity, until the current village hall was built in the 1970s.
-The Church Hall was taken over by the local Scout group (21st Lincoln) in the early 1980s.
+The church hall was taken over by the local Scout group (21st Lincoln) in the early 1980s.
 They had used it as their headquarters.
 A local benefactor purchased the hall and donated it to the group.

 There was a police station on Whitehall Crescent, which was (in June 2012) enlarged and refurbished, it later underwent further work and is now a Nursery.
 Next to the Nursery is a public library.
 Also on London Road is a Medical Centre and GP's Surgery.

 A 1921 war memorial and Remembrance garden is situated on the eastern side of the junction of the Sleaford, London, and Grantham Roads.